UnblockedByOps/arsenal/README.md

 ZZ0000000,TEST_LOCATION_1,R102,1,ab:bb:cc:11:22:90,ab:bb:cc:11:22:91,HP ProLiant DL380 Gen9,10.1.1.8,xx:yy:zz:99:88:95,chassis_vlan=2240|chassis_subnet=10.0.44.0/25
 ```

-Hardware profile is currently optional but will be needed in the future in order to obtain the rack U for the physcial colo layout.
+Hardware profile is currently optional but will be needed in the future in order to obtain the rack U for the physical colo layout.

 #### Importing the devices